BytemarkHosting/flexnbd-c/README.proxy.txt

 *--conn-port, -P PORT*:
     The port of the NBD server to connect to.
 Required.

+*--cache, -c=CACHE_BYTES*:
+    If given, the size in bytes of read cache to use.
+CACHE_BYTES defaults to 4096.

 *--help, -h* :
     Show command or global help.